South Dakota teen sentenced to 55 years for killing Wyoming girl

 The 17-year-old Sturgis boy was sentenced after pleading guilty in May to first-degree manslaughter for killing Shayna Ritthaler, a 16-year-old from Upton, Wyoming.

-The boy’s attorney told the Rapid City Journal that Judge Kevin Krull sentenced the teen Friday.
+According to the boy’s attorney, Judge Kevin Krull sentenced the teen Friday.
 The teen was charged as an adult.

 Both the prosecutor and the defense agreed to ask the judge to sentence the teen to 55 years in prison.
 He will be able to seek parole after 27 years, at age 44.